 So here are the best laptops under $500 for your consideration.

 What are the best laptops under $500 right now?

 Getting a decent laptop for under $500 can be a challenge, but our selection here is expanding slowly as more affordable machines come into the market and hybrid 2-in-1 tablet-meets-laptop devices become available for competitive prices.

-And if you want to go down the hybrid route, the iPad 2020 with its Smart Keyboard offers a strong experience.
+And if you prefer Apple products, the iPad 2020 with its Smart Keyboard is a surprisingly usable budget laptop.
 That’s thanks to improvements Apple has made to iPadOS to make it a more laptop-like experience.
 Granted you won’t be doing a huge range of tasks on such a device, but then you have access to one of the best and smartly curated app stores around.

 The best laptops under $500

 If you're looking for a good budget laptop and don't mind the idea of a hybrid tablet/Chromebook, the Lenovo Chromebook Duet could be for you.
 At $279 you can get both the tablet and the detachable keyboard, rather than needing to pay for them separately as is the case with the Microsoft Surface Go -- though that hybrid Windows 10 machine does offer a more premium experience.
 Sporting a 2.0GHz octa-core MediaTek Helio P60T, ARM G72 MP3 GPU, 4GB of RAM, and 64GB of eMMC storage space, the 10.1-inch tablet doesn’t come with a lot of power or storage.